-- 5. Update Docker image. - 6.
-Close GitHub milestone. - 7.
-Once the Docker image is tested, add a tag and push it. - 8.
-Update Helm chart to new version. - 9.
-Include new version in .github/workflows/migrations.yml to cover it in migration testing. - 10.
+- 6. Update Docker image. - 7.
+Close GitHub milestone. - 8.
+Once the Docker image is tested, add a tag and push it. - 9.
+Update Helm chart to new version. - 10.
+Include new version in .github/workflows/migrations.yml to cover it in migration testing. - 11.
+Increase version in the website download links. - 12.
 Increase version in the repository by ./scripts/set-version.